Last updated Jan 7, 2019

 - diagnostic measures (e.g., HbA1c for diabetes and rheumatoid factor for arthritis) or

 - markers which characterize phenotypes which are not otherwise easy to assess (e.g., biomarkers for renal and liver function).

 The biomarkers were measured in UK Biobank’s purpose-built facility in Stockport using the most up-to-date analytical methods that are available.
-These biomarkers are available now for researchers to apply to access and/or if researchers have already indicated that they are interested in these biomarkers then they will be distributed to them.

 UK Biobank has approved an application by the University of Leicester to conduct an assay to establish telomere length.
 This project is led by Professor Sir Nilesh Samani and is funded by the Medical Research Council (MRC).

 After the completion of this assay the data will be QCed and available for researchers.